krvprashanth/flaping-wing-uav/index.md

 nav_order: 1
 ---
 # **Design, Modeling and Control of an Autonomous Flapping Wing Robot**
-Towards buildind a flapping-wing vehicle with goog flight performance that imitate birds of medium and large scale.
+Towards buildind a flapping-wing vehicle with good flight performance that imitate birds of medium and large scale.

 ---